 The third would work well if you have a lot of bicycle rims around or if you can get your hand on a few of them.
 Simply fix the rims into a wall letting them overlap and then wind festoon lighting around the rims.

 These very creative ideas are ridiculously easy to implement and will surely create a talking point at the next event that you host.
-For more ideas on how to decorate an upcoming event or even your household, be sure to give us a call.
+For our services and more ideas on how to decorate an upcoming event or even your household, be sure to give us a call.

 Decorative Lighting Sydney